PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

         A{"Diamond"}
     ```
   - Decision
-  - The operation of a programme often changes direction depending on a condition.
+  - The operation of a program often changes direction depending on a condition.
 The conditonal operation is shown in the diamond and the options are used to label the outflow arrows
 * - ```{mermaid}
       flowchart TD
         A[\"Parallelogram"\]